How Many Times Do You Catch The Ball..?

 “If someone throws you the ball, you don’t have to catch it”

-Often our inner struggles come from our tendency to jump on board someone else’s problem; someone throws you a concern and you assume you must catch it, and respond.
-For example, suppose you are really busy and a friend calls in a frantic tone and says “My job / mother / cat is driving me crazy.
+Often our inner struggles or stresses come from our tendency to jump on board someone else’s problem.
+A friend calls in a panic “My job / mother / cat is driving me crazy.
 What should I do?”

 “Courage starts with showing up and letting ourselves be seen.”